Table of Contents

 Smart warehouse optimisation involves conducting regular warehouse audits and acting on the insights.
 Managing all of this in-house can get overwhelming.
-But, it can be made easy if you partner with a 3PL like ShipBob.
+But, it can be made easy if you partner with a logistics platform like ShipBob.

 Partner with a tech-enabled 3PL

-As a full-stack, tech-enabled 3PL solution, ShipBob offers state-of-the-art smart warehousing solutions.
+As a full-stack, tech-enabled fulfilment solution, ShipBob offers state-of-the-art smart warehousing solutions.
 Partnering with a tech-enabled 3PL like ShipBob that offers the latest smart warehousing solutions will help you remain competitive.

-Whether you are a startup or an established retail business, the latest technologies are harnessed to improve cost-effectiveness and efficiency of operations, ranging from warehouse receiving to optimised shipping.
+Whether you are a startup or a quickly growing retail business, you can leverage our latest technologies to improve cost-effectiveness and efficiency of operations, ranging from warehouse receiving to optimised shipping.

-ShipBob merchants also gain access to a robust fulfilment network that enables affordable 2-day shipping and the ability to further expand into fulfilment centres in other countries.
+ShipBob merchants also gain access to a robust fulfilment network that enables affordable 2-day shipping and the ability to further expand into fulfilment centers in other countries.

 “ShipBob is a tech company first, unlike other 3PLs who are trying to add tech to their existing business.
 We love ShipBob’s software.
 Other 3PLs have tech that is so antiquated and old, it looks like an AOL compact disk that used to come in the mail.

 ShipBob is very forward-thinking and leaps and bounds ahead of reporting in other systems.
 Overall, there is more transparency with ShipBob that even helps our team manage customer service better.”Wes Brown, Head of Operations at Black Claw LLC